pboix/contract-demo/README.md

+# Contract Testing Demo 🤝
+In this demo we will showcase two different contract testing approaches, as showed in the Bugbusters contrac testing meetup.

 ## Prerequisites
 * Node
 * Yarn / NPM
 * Go
-* Your folder is inside GOPATH
+* Your folder is inside $GOPATH

 ## Pact